Health

 Looking to get more exercise into your day?
 Taking up the 10,000 steps challenge could help you form healthier exercise habits and benefit your health and wellbeing.

-While it’s rumoured to have originated with a tech manufacturer to boost sales of their pedometer, setting a daily goal to walk 10,000 steps has plenty of health benefits, especially for those that are currently living sedentary lives.
+While it’s rumoured to have originated with , setting a daily goal to walk 10,000 steps has plenty of health benefits, especially for those that are currently living sedentary lives. a marketing campaign.

 “The good thing about 10,000 steps is it’s a prescriptive goal – people know what they’re aiming for, it can be easily tracked using pedometers, activity trackers or smart phone apps, and adding more steps can be done anywhere and generally by most people,” says Kelly Corry, 10,000 Steps Project Manager.